bigbrett/meta-wscryptohw/README.md

 [![experimental](http://badges.github.io/stability-badges/dist/experimental.svg)](http://github.com/badges/stability-badges)

-# meta-wssha256
+# meta-wscryptohw
-A Yocto meta-layer supporting the kernel driver for a memory-mapped sha256 hardware accelerator.
+A Yocto meta-layer supporting the AES, SHA256, and RSA hardware crypto blocks for use in a hardware supported vpn running on the Zedboard (Xilinx Zynq-7020)

 Created by Brett Nicholas.

 # Dependencies
 This layer depends on: